thecarp/dactyl-keyboard/doc/execution.md

 [Leiningen](https://leiningen.org/) is an automation tool used to manage the DMOTE project.
 You can use it to run the application as a one-off CLI program.
-Pros and cons:

 * Pro: Portable.
 Pure Clojure, no extra tools.
-* Pro: Good configuration control.
+* Pro: Easy configuration selection.
-* Pro: Rendering to STL is automated.
+* Pro: Easy rendering to STL.
 It’s just an extra flag.
-* Con: Slow iterations no matter what you change.
+* Pro: Faster than Make when you’re changing source code.
+* Con: Slower than Make when you’re only changing configuration files.

 Note: The default configuration with Leiningen is built into the application itself and is not the same as you get with a plain `make`.
+This means that although free configuration selection is easier, it is marginally harder to just look at the bundled designs.

 ### Examples